Why and How to Build a Successful Partnership?

 • Respect

-The parties consider it with an open mind, setting aside presumptions/assumptions.
-If there are doubts, concerns, or questions, it is better to ask / convey them directly.
+Approach the partnership with an open mind, setting aside any presumptions or assumptions.
+If there are doubts, concerns, or questions, it is better to address them directly and openly.

-When insecurities arise, deal with them openly through discussion between partners.
-The results should benefit all members so they can make the right changes.
+When insecurities arise, deal with them openly through discussion with your partners.
+The results should benefit everyone involved, allowing for the right changes to be made.

 • Catalyst